PaulNegoescu/laravel-crafty/README.md

 If the GUI still won't execute the command line commands please make sure that in your php.ini file "safe_mode" is set to false.

 **Warning!** Only leave this bundle enabled in a development environment remove it in production!

+## Collaborating

+If you would like a new feature or have found a bug please leave an issue on Github for me to follow up on.

+If you'd like to actively contribute please follow the Laravel guidelines for collaboration on Github